Skip to main content

 • There are separate, dedicated policies which address the topic of children and the digital environment (protection, empowerment, and participation).

-• The BIK/BIK+ strategy is explicitly referenced in national policies on children and the digital environment.
+• The BIK/BIK+ strategy is very important at the national level and is explicitly referenced in national policies on children and the digital environment.

 • National/regional policies and policy documents explicitly recognise children's rights in the digital environment.